lukepothier/rngesus/README.md

 //or***:
 var randomString = RNGesus.GenerateString(16, new char[] {'a', 'a', 'a', 'b', 'b', 'c'}, false);
 ```
-*** Only do this if you understand the ramifications - weighting the outputs lowers the entropy
+*** Only do this if you understand the ramifications - weighting the outputs lowers the entropy.

-&nbsp;
 #### Floating-point types:

 ```csharp